How Medicare HMOs compare with Original Medicare

 - Premium.
 In Original Medicare, you pay only the Part B premium.
 HMOs may charge a monthly premium in addition to the Medicare Part B premium.
 The premium may be higher if the HMO offers prescription drug coverage (Part D) benefits.
 When you are in an HMO you must continue to pay the Part B premium.

 - Out-of-pocket costs.
 With Original Medicare you generally pay 20 percent coinsurance for doctors' and other medical services.
 Supplemental insurance such as a Medigap* or a retiree plan could help pay for that coinsurance.
 In an HMO, you usually pay a fixed amount for services (copayment).
 HMO copays cannot be higher than Original Medicare for some services, like chemotherapy, dialysis and durable medical equipment, but could be higher for other services, such as home health and hospital.
-Also, unlike Original Medicare, private health plans must have a cap on out-of-pocket costs to protect you against very high costs if you receive expensive care.
+Also, unlike Original Medicare, HMOs must have a cap on out-of-pocket costs to protect you against very high costs if you receive expensive care.
 The maximum out-of-pocket cost for most HMOs in 2015 is $6,700.

 - Affordability.
 If you are generally healthy and only see doctors and other providers in the HMO's network, your out-of-pocket costs may be lower than in Original Medicare.
 If you use doctors and hospitals that are not in the HMOs network, or you see many providers, your costs could be higher.
 Since HMOs include a limit on out-of-pocket costs, you are protected from very high costs if you need a lot of medical care or expensive treatments.